 Myths about low carb diets: Everything you need to know

 The average individual doesn’t really understand what role of carbohydrates plays in our diets.
 The chief consensus is that, reduce your carbohydrates and lose weight.
 That is not entirely true.
 Eating carbohydrates is like putting coal on the fire.
 It is really the body’s main source of energy.

 Types of Carbs

 There are two types of carbohydrates, the simple type, which is the sugars, and the complex type, which are the starches.
-Although not linked to the simple or complex types of carbohydrates, fiber is another carbohydrate that is not absorbed by the body.
-Fiber is all-important in that it aids in digestion and can be important in the prevention of disease.
+Although not linked to the simple or complex types of carbohydrates, fibre is another carbohydrate that is not absorbed by the body.
+Fibre is all-important in that it aids in digestion and can be important in the prevention of disease.

 Simple sugars called monosaccharides are broken down into glucose, fructose, and galactose.
 They are found in white sugar, brown sugar, honey, corn syrup, maple syrup, and fructose corn syrup, which are often found in many juices.

 Complex carbohydrates are no more than simple carbohydrate molecules linked together and are the basis of what we call starchy foods.
 These are our bread, crackers, cereals, pasta, and rice.
 Usually, most of our foods contain a mixture of simple and complex carbohydrates.
 So you can see how pervasive carbohydrates are in our food chain.

 The body treats the absorption of the simple and complex carbohydrates differently during the digestive process.
 The complex carbohydrates are broken into sugars and this is the coal fueling the fires, creating the energy that enters the bloodstream and keeps the muscles and organs working, doing their designated jobs.

 The simple carbohydrates are more readily absorbed into your bloodstream for a quick jolt of energy.
 This happens when you eat a candy bar or the touted energy bars, or when you drink a sugared drink.